MA TESOL - Masters in Teaching English to Speakers of Other Languages

-In this course, we will help you develop the skills you need to teach English as a foreign language.
-You will develop a strong understanding of different methodological approaches.
-You will examine the connections between research, theory and professional practice.
-You will tailor your syllabus to your interests and career goals, by choosing relevant modules and assignment topics.
+In this course, we will help you develop the knowledge and skills you need to teach English as a global language.
+You will develop a critical understanding of the evolving nature of English as a global language and consider the effectiveness and appropriateness of different methodological approaches.
+You will become empowered to examine the connections between research, theory and professional practice, and think about TESOL in new ways.
+With our wide selection of option modules, you will tailor your syllabus to your interests and career goals.

-Our welcoming postgraduate research community will support you throughout your studies.
-Pre-experience teachers can develop their professional practice through in-class microteaching and action research, supported by a mentor.
-Experienced teachers can undertake formal teaching practice with ESOL (English for Speakers of Other Languages) learners in the Centre.
+Students with limited or no English language teaching experience can develop their professional practice skills through in-class microteaching and action research.
+Experienced teachers may have the opportunity to undertake formal teaching practice with ESOL (English for Speakers of Other Languages) learners.

 - Foundations of TESOL Methodology OR Innovations in TESOL Methodology (core module, 15 credits)

-- Approaches to Written Discourses (core module, 15 credits)
+- Approaches to Written Discourse (core module, 15 credits)

 - Sociolinguistics of English as a Global Language (core module, 10 credits)